-Authorization for Individual Services – Outside Consultants – Payee Information Form – Standard Business Agreements – Useful Links and Forms – Visiting Scholars and Students – Visitor Parking Permits – Who Can Be Paid via APS
+Jump to: Authorization for Individual Services – Outside Consultants – Payee Information Form – Standard Business Agreements – Visiting Scholars and Students – Visitor Parking Permits – Who Can Be Paid via APS – Useful Links and Forms

 Previously known as APS (Authorization for Professional Services), an Authorization for Individual Services (AIS) is required to pay individuals who are not regular employees or cannot be paid via a regular purchase order.
 Your support staff needs your assistance in completing this form.
 In addition to the obvious sections in the form, here are some sections not to be overlooked:

 - AIS forms should be completed before service date begins.
 Also, please allow ample time for processing.
-The form generally requires 2 approvals before reaching the Dean’s Office.
+The form generally requires two approvals before reaching the Dean’s Office.

 - Consultant should only sign and date form after service completion.
 The date must be after the ending period listed on the form.